 4. “Is that baby not sleeping through yet???”

 This statement, said with the inference that the baby clearly should be sleeping through, does not help the fact that the baby is NOT ACTUALLY SLEEPING THROUGH.
-Expressing alarm at this fact, is not helpful and may see you flicked sharply in the forehead by the sleep-deprived parent.
+Expressing alarm at this fact, is not helpful and may see you flicked sharply in the forehead by the very exhausted parent.

 5. “Hey, do you want to go out for a long lunch on Sunday?”

-No. On Sunday, the sleep-deprived parents want to tag team with the sleeping, all of the sleeping.
+No. On Sunday, the sleep deprived parents want to tag team with the sleeping, all of the sleeping.
 It’s their idea of a good time.
 Sleep is the new black.
 Long lunches are not their idea of fun anymore.
-Long lunches are just a way to WANTONLY WASTE PRECIOUS SLEEPING TIME.
+Long lunches are just a way to WASTE PRECIOUS SLEEPING TIME.

 6. “Have you tried …”